Complete reducibility and subgroups of exceptional algebraic groups: Introduction

 \subsection{Notation}

-We will mostly introduce relevant notation as we need it.
+We will mostly introduce relevant notation as needed.
 Dynkin diagrams and conventions on roots will be as in \cite{Bourb05}.
-We always use left actions; so conjugation will be written ${}^gh=ghg^{-1}$.
-In keeping with this, a group $G$ that decomposes into a semidirect product of a normal subgroup $N$ with a complement $H$ will written $N\rtimes H\cong G=NH$, since then $(n,h)(m,k)=(n{}^hm,hk)$ maps to $n{}^hmhk$ under this isomorphism.
+Actions will always be on the left; thus conjugation will be written ${}^gh=ghg^{-1}$.
+In keeping with this, a group $G$ which decomposes into a semidirect product of a normal subgroup $N$ with a complement $H$ will be written $N\rtimes H\cong G=NH$, since then $(n,h)(m,k)=(n{}^hm,hk)$ maps to $n{}^hmhk$ under this isomorphism.

-As mentioned, our algebraic groups are all varieties over algebraically closed fields, and can be thought of as subgroups of some ambient group $\GL(V)$ for some $V$.
-The identity component of an algebraic group $G$ is denoted $G^{\circ}$, and the component group $G/G^{\circ}$ is always finite since our groups are of finite type.
+As mentioned, our algebraic groups are all varieties over algebraically closed fields, and can be thought of as subgroups of an ambient group $\GL(V)$ for some finite-dimensional vector space $V$.
+The identity component of an algebraic group $G$ is denoted $G^{\circ}$, and $G/G^{\circ}$ is the (finite) component group.